alphagov/govuk_publishing_components/docs/testing-components.md

 # Testing components

+## Tests directory structure
+Tests are stored in the [spec](../spec) directory with the Ruby tests written using RSpec and JavaScript tests written using Jasmine.

+As per Rails convention, most of the directories within the `spec` directory contain Ruby [unit tests](#unit-testing) with the directories matching those within the `app` directory.
+Code that is stored in the `lib` directory has corresponding tests in the `spec/lib` directory.

+Directories within `spec` that don’t contain Ruby unit tests are as follows:

+ - `dummy` - contains a generic frontend application to test the gem with;
+ - `dummy_gem` - required to test the [component auditing](auditing.md);
+ - `features` - contains [feature tests](#feature-testing), which test that a user can accomplish a task by interacting with a component;
+ - `javascripts` - contains unit tests for [JavaScript files](#javascript-modules), configuration and helper files for Jasmine;
+ - `support` - contains helper files for shared test methods and logic;
+ - `visual_regression_tests` - contains the [visual regression test runner](#visual-regression-testing).

+## Unit testing

+The purpose of these tests is to test individual units of the system in isolation.
+They are intended to provide exhaustive tests of the code paths through a particular class or view through its public interface.
+As per the test pyramid approach to software testing, these should provide the greatest volume of tests for the library.

+Characteristics of unit tests:

+- they should be concerned with the logic within the class/view being tested, and not test logic defined elsewhere;
+- they may mock dependent objects and/or assert that particular external methods are called;
+- they should test all code paths through a class/view;
+- they should follow the conventions of [RSpec Rails view tests](https://relishapp.com/rspec/rspec-rails/v/3-9/docs/view-specs/view-spec).

+## Feature testing

+The purpose of these tests is to assert that a user can accomplish a task through interacting with components (for example switching a tab or opening an accordion section).

+This type of test provides a high level functional test and helps to validate that a user can use a component to complete the tasks they use it for.
+This makes these tests some of the most valuable of the application, however they are slower than other tests to run and can be difficult to debug.
+Therefore they are not intended to exhaustively test all the scenarios that can occur as part of a distinct feature.

+Characteristics of feature tests:

+- they should navigate the application through the web interface with a minimal amount of set-up and direct visiting of links, for example most navigation should be achieved by user clicking;
+- they may mock and/or assert that particular API calls are made to external services;

 ## Accessibility testing

 If you create a component in the application, you can run accessibility tests against it.